RiverNorth Portfolio Manager Steve O'Neill discussed municipal closed-end funds with Chuck Jaffe on The NAVigator.

 Yield refers to the earnings generated and realized on an investment over a particular period of time.

-Alpha used in finance as a measure of performance, is the excess return of an investment relative to the return of a benchmark index.
+Alpha is a measure of performance on a risk-adjusted basis.
+The excess return of a fund relative to the return of the benchmark

 Diversification does not ensure a profit or a guarantee against loss.